-Authorization for Student to Carry Emergency Medication

-(Please use a separate form for each medication and each student)
+Authorization for Student to Carry Emergency Medication (Please use a separate form for each medication and each student.)

-Student: Date of Birth: Grade: Name of Medication: Building: TO BE COMPLETED BY PAREN IT/GUARDIAN I request that the above named student, over whom I have legal guardianship, be allowed to carry and use the above medication at school.
+(Please use a separate form for ea cii illedication and each st uuent.)
+Student: Date of Birth: Grade: Name of Medication: Building: TO BE COMPLETED BY PARENT/GUARDIAN I request that the above named student, over whom I have legal guardianship, be allowed to carry and use the above medication at school.
 I accept legal responsibility should the medication be lost, or not immediately available, given, or taken by a person other than the above named student.
 I accept the responsibility to inform the school of all medication changes and will submit a form to reflect each change.
 I will provide the medication in the prescription container which is labeled with the name of my child, the prescribing physician's name, and amount of medication prescribed.
 I will check the expiration date of the medication and replace as needed.
 I release Wyoming Public Schools from any legal responsibility when supervising or assisting in this medication administration or when the above named student administers his/her own medication.
 Completion of this form authorizes Wyoming Public Schools to discuss this medication order/request with the prescribing provider if indicated or needed.
 Parent/Guardian Signature Date I need to carry the above prescription-labeled inhaler, EpiPen, Insulin, and/or approved medication.
 I have been instructed in the proper use of my medication and fully understand how it is administered.
 I will keep this medication with me and on my person at all times.
 I will not allow another student to use my medication under any circumstances.
 I also understand that should another student use my medication, the privilege of carrying my medication may be reassessed and/or revoked.
 I also accept the responsibility for notifying the school office each time I take my medication.
-Student Signature: Date: TO BE COMPLETED BY PHYSICIAN - This student's medical condition,, warrants that the student needs immediate access to the following medication(s): Medication Method of Administration n Dosage Approx. Time of Day The student is responsible for handling and administering his/her own medication during the school day, on field trips and all school sponsored activities.
+Student Signature: Date: TO BE COMPLETED BY PHYSICIAN - This student's medical condition,, warrants that the student needs immediate access to the following medication(s): Medication Method of Administration on Dosage Approx. Time of Day 200486 /Approxi Time of Day The student is responsible for handling and administering his/her own medication during the school day, on field trips and all school sponsored activities.
 Physician Signature Date